TechwriterSSchmidt/Smart-Pump-Calibrator/README.md

 ### Safety & Protection
 *   **Auto-Clear**: If a test runs too fast and causes a continuous stream, the system pauses and waits for the sensor to clear.
 *   **Thermal Protection**: A 2-minute cool-down between major steps prevents solenoid overheating and ensures consistent magnetic force.

+### The Physics: Shockwaves & Resonance
+This tool does more than just measure volume.
+It analyzes the **Hydraulic Resonance** of your specific setup.
+*   **Shockwaves**: Every pump stroke sends a pressure wave through the hose.
+*   **Reflections**: This wave reflects off the narrow cannula (nozzle) and travels back.
+*   **Elasticity**: The rubber hose expands and contracts ("breathing"), acting as a hydraulic capacitor.

+If the pump frequency clashes with these shockwaves, the flow becomes chaotic (high Jitter).
+This tool finds the "Sweet Spot" where the shockwaves dissipate or harmonize, ensuring a clean, reliable drop release.